kota200/GExA/README.md

 This repository includes the source files used to build and operate the GExA website, including:

 * HTML, CSS, and JavaScript files
-* Server-side scripts
-* Shell scripts
 * Shard files used by the web application
-* Other source and configuration files required for GExA

-Large tabular data files, including expression matrices and other `.csv` or `.tsv` files, are not included in this repository.
+Large data files, including expression matrices and annotation files, are not included in this repository.

 ## GExA